-WHO'S WHO IN COMMUNITY BREASTFEEDING SUPPORT
+WHO'S WHO IN COMMUNITY FEEDING SUPPORT

-The highest level of breastfeeding qualification is International Board Certification as a Lactation Consultant - this involves a health professional or breastfeeding counsellor undertaking an additional 90 hours of lactation education and 1000 hours of practical experience, along with passing an exam.
+The highest level of lactation qualification is International Board Certification as a Lactation Consultant - this involves a health professional or breastfeeding counsellor undertaking an additional 90 hours of lactation education and 1000 hours of practical experience, along with passing an exam.
 They may work in a voluntary or paid capacity.

 Breastfeeding counsellors are experienced breastfeeding/chestfeeding parents who receive training and accreditation from one of the lay lactation organisations, sometimes in combination with a University.
 Training is generally around 2 years in length.
 They often work in a voluntary capacity.